-This is exacerbated by the long acquisition cycles typically involved in developing complex systems combined with inflexible contracting.
-These factors can limit the opportunity for innovation, and this will become an increasing problem as the rate of technological development accelerates and opportunities for novel technologies arise.
-Future warships need to be adaptable to allow for regular upgrades or changes to be made through life, to take advantage of the latest available technologies and avoid obsolescence while maintaining warfighting advantage.
-To achieve this, it will be necessary to challenge current practice and consider:
+Future warships need to be adaptable to allow regular upgrades or changes to be made throughout life, to take advantage of the latest technologies and avoid obsolescence while maintaining warfighting advantage.
+Exacerbated by the long acquisition cycles typically involved in developing complex systems combined with inflexible contracting, these factors can limit innovation opportunities, which will become an increasing problem as the rate of technological development accelerates and opportunities for novel technologies arise.
+We believe it will be necessary to challenge current practice and consider:

-This article discusses some of the current challenges and opportunities faced by procurement organisations, ship designers and shipbuilders.
-It makes recommendations for changes that are likely to be necessary to achieve the above objectives.
+This article discusses some of the challenges and opportunities that procurement organisations, ship designers and shipbuilders face.
+It makes recommendations for changes that are likely necessary to achieve the above objectives.

 Global tensions and external factors drive the capability to counter evolving threats or provide maritime security presence.
-As technology develops, navies need to adapt ships or submarines to enhance their effect or defend themselves from evolving threats.
-National shipbuilding strategies need to recognise the importance of design and technology innovation as an enabler for export sales and the benefits to naval capability.
-Politics has always played a significant role in government acquisitions where local content is a common theme to support national economies.
+As technology develops, navies must adapt ships or submarines to enhance their effect or defend themselves from evolving threats.
+National shipbuilding strategies must recognise the importance of design and technology innovation as an enabler for export sales and the benefits to naval capability.
+Politics has always played a significant role in government acquisitions, where local content is a common theme to support national economies.

 Technological advances, driven by the commercial sector, are drivers for change within the military domain.
 Military procurement has an opportunity to adopt these enhancements as they become available, leading to improvements in through-life capability.

 Another key challenge relates to crewing vessels in the modern navy.
-It is becoming challenging to recruit, and crewing is a significant contributor to through-life costs.
-The key challenges are maintaining minimum crew for damage control, interfacing complex automation systems with humans, and assuring reliable and safe methods.
+Recruiting is becoming challenging, and crewing is a significant contributor to through-life costs.
+The key challenges are maintaining a minimum crew for damage control, interfacing complex automation systems with humans, and assuring reliable and safe methods.
 The rapid development of digital and autonomous systems continues, but we will see a fully independent warship some years before.
 However, smaller autonomous and remotely piloted systems are in operation already.
 Therefore, integrating these systems into new and existing ship designs has become a high priority for most navies, and the adaptability of the ship is an important consideration.
-Existing plans from a limited number of suppliers may limit innovation, as they aim to minimise programme risk by using proven technologies wherever possible, which, in combination with cost constraints and the unwillingness of procurement agencies to take on risks, has the potential to limit innovation.
+Existing plans from a limited number of suppliers may limit innovation, as they aim to minimise programme risk by using proven technologies wherever possible, which, combined with cost constraints and the unwillingness of procurement agencies to take on risks, has the potential to limit innovation.

-There will be increased adoption of uncrewed systems in the naval domain, successful integration into warships is essential.
+There will be increased adoption of uncrewed systems in the naval domain, and successful integration into warships is essential.
 They will continue to develop in the coming years, combined with improved reliability to provide the required availability to support reduced manning.
+Greater levels of digitalisation and automation will also be necessary.
 The concept of operations will need to continually evolve to capitalise on the operational advantage that new systems offer.
-Greater levels of digitalisation and automation will also be necessary.

-Sustainability will also play an increasingly important part in naval shipbuilding, increasing focus on energy efficiency and reduced emissions.
-These goals will start to impact the wider supply chain, shipbuilding, and disposal activities in a more significant way.
+Sustainability will also play an increasingly important part in naval shipbuilding, increasing focus on energy efficiency and reducing emissions.
+These goals will start to impact the wider supply chain, shipbuilding, and disposal activities more significantly.

-Acquisition of warships is extremely challenging due to product complexity with limited opportunity for physical prototyping, combined with complex government procurement processes, political challenges, ‘i.e. short term views driven by political cycles’, cost constraints, programme risks and the competitive environment.
+Acquisition of warships is extremely challenging due to product complexity, limited opportunity for physical prototyping, complex government procurement processes, and political challenges, ‘i.e. short-term views driven by political cycles, cost constraints, programme risks, and the competitive environment.
 Procurement authorities want low risk and low cost, but they need innovation to give their armed forces the best tools they can afford.
 How can they manage this tension?

-They need experienced programme management and engineering professionals, supported by a pragmatic and agile commercial function that can manage this complex risk environment in a way that does not make the programme unaffordable and allows for the adoption of new technologies as late as possible.
-This may require decoupling the platform from the mission systems to some degree, enabled by adaptable design, flexible and open infrastructure, modularity, and offboard systems.
+They need experienced programme management and engineering professionals, supported by a pragmatic and agile commercial function that can manage this complex risk environment in a way that does not make the programme unaffordable and allows for adopting new technologies as late as possible, which may require decoupling the platform from the mission systems to some degree, enabled by adaptable design, flexible and open infrastructure, modularity, and offboard systems.
 However, there needs to be a fundamental change to the procurement process to enable this.
 BMT is involved in naval procurement programmes across the globe, most significantly in the UK, USA, Canada, and Australia, each with slightly different objectives.
 Based on this experience and recognising the challenges outlined, the agile procurement model presented in figure 3 may offer several merits.

+The government can receive the lowest fixed price contract due to significantly reduced design and selected technology options.
 The resulting approved baseline design can then be taken to tender.
-The government can receive the lowest fixed price contract due to significantly reduced design and selected technology options.
-At this point, the maturity of the plan should include partial detailed design, minimising time to ‘cut steel’ date for the first of class.
+At this point, the plan’s maturity should include a partial detailed design, minimising the time to ‘cut steel’ date for the first class.
 An earlier selection of the shipbuilder is possible in this model.
-It might be necessary if they were responsible for the procurement of long-lead items, although the government could undertake this.
+It might be necessary if they were responsible for procuring long-lead items, although the government could undertake this.
 This approach may place more risk on the government but removes risk (and therefore price) from the shipbuilder, improving overall programme outcomes.
 Alternatively, a programme management contractor could be selected to manage the whole or parts of the process on behalf of the government, with an appropriate commercial model employed to achieve the overall objectives, which must not remove the intended flexibility of the approach and can still allow competition for a build if the shipbuilding strategy requires that.